keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 ### Create the Transformer encoder

-KerasNLP provides all the building blocks to quickly build a Transformer encoder.
+KerasHub provides all the building blocks to quickly build a Transformer encoder.

-We use `keras_nlp.layers.TokenAndPositionEmbedding` to first embed our input token ids.
+We use `keras_hub.layers.TokenAndPositionEmbedding` to first embed our input token ids.
 This layer simultaneously learns two embeddings -- one for words in a sentence and another for integer positions in a sentence.
 The output embedding is simply the sum of the two.

-Then we can add a series of `keras_nlp.layers.TransformerEncoder` layers.
+Then we can add a series of `keras_hub.layers.TransformerEncoder` layers.
 These are the bread and butter of the Transformer model, using an attention mechanism to attend to different parts of the input sentence, followed by a multi-layer perceptron block.